How to get started on bimspot

-The model quality is always based on three pillars: complete and correct information, phase-wise geometrical detailing and coordination of all sub models.
+The model quality is always based on three pillars: complete and correct information, phase-wise geometrical detailing and coordination of all sub-models.

 You can ensure quality by using:

-- Requirement Fulfilment for an immediate impression of the level of information (LOI) via an automated real-time information check compared to the Information Requirements specified during the project set-up.
+- Requirement Fulfilment for an immediate impression of the level of information (LOI) via automated real-time information check compared to the Information Requirements specified during the project set-up.